Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

 \subsubsection{\textbf{Other}}

-Inspired by the success of transformers, GestFormer \cite{GestFormer} introduces a lightweight transformer-based framework for gesture-driven HRI.
+Inspired by the success of transformers, GestFormer \citep{GestFormer} introduces a lightweight transformer-based framework for gesture-driven HRI.
 A 2DCNN extracts per-frame features, processed by PoolFormer layers (replacing attention) and two custom blocks for multiscale pooling/WT and token mixing.
 Each modality is processed independently, and outputs are averaged.
-In \cite{DHGR_3D_POSE_HRI}, a hybrid 3DCNN/LSTM model fuses RGB, depth, and skeleton data (from an enhanced pose estimator) via weighted sum.
+In \citep{DHGR_3D_POSE_HRI}, a hybrid 3DCNN/LSTM model fuses RGB, depth, and skeleton data (from an enhanced pose estimator) via weighted sum.
 The fused input feeds a spatiotemporal model combining 2D/3D convolutions and ConvLSTM layers.
+Authors in \citep{MDSI-fang2025mdsi} emphasize two major issues, information redundancy and the difficulty of recognizing similar gestures.
+Their approach leverages a CLIP encoder to provide qualitative embeddings and enhance the feature extractor through label smoothing as well as a semantic filter to incorporate multimodal data.